The ALCHEMY of SCARY SEX

 This childhood blend of sex and fear has different effects on people.
 Some wind up fearing sex too much to even discuss it.
 Others go on anti-porn, anti-vice witch-hunts, determined to punish anyone enjoying nontraditional sex.
 Still others find themselves thrilling to the fantasy that they are caught or watched in the act of sex, or maybe caught watching the act of sex.

 So, what about you?
 Have you tamed the reptile in your brain…or do you fight it like the devil?
 Have you locked it up in a dark cave of your soul…or do you coax it into playing like a snake charmer?

 Battle of the Sexes: Brutes and Nuts

 But what about those fears at the bottom of the Battle of the Sexes—our fears of the so-called “opposite” sex?
 Everyone fears being hurt, of course.
-Men aren’t from Mars, and women aren’t from Venus; we’re both from the planet Earth and we both have essentially the same fears of pain, failure, rejection, exploitation, abandonment and destruction.
+Men aren’t from Mars, and women aren’t from Venus; we’re both from this beautiful sexual planet Earth and we both have essentially the same fears of pain, failure, rejection, exploitation, abandonment and destruction.

 And women?
 On the whole, it’s quite simple: most women fear male force, rape and physical or mental brutality.
 Women also fear the more chronic form of male brutality: oppression.

 So, that’s what the fear fueling the Battle of the Sexes ultimately comes down to: Brutes and Nuts.
 Women fear brutes.
 Men fear nuts.
 (On the whole, of course; we are generalizing.)
 To generalize just a bit further, aren’t men also excited by a woman’s witchy wildness, her beguiling feminine mystery?
 And aren’t women attracted to men’s brute strength, fantasizing about being “swept away” by the irresistible force of a powerful man?
 And don’t we all do foolish risky things in the name of love?
 You bet your shivering bootie.